EGG HARBOR CITY EDUCATION ASSOCIATION

 Other personal reasons.

-Other leaves of absence, without pay, may be granted by the Board for good reason.
+Other leaves of absence, without pay or benefits, may be granted by the Board for good reason.

 Total Annual Allotment and Distribution

 Secretaries, clerks, custodians/maintenance and aides shall be reimbursed three-quarters (3/4) the cost of each undergraduate course, at state, county college, or vocational school in order to improve performance and update skills.
 The maximum annual reimbursement to a secretary, clerk, custodian/maintenance or aide under this section shall be $750.00.